colinhoernig/redis-doc/topics/twitter-clone.md

 ---

-This is the last data structure we use in our program, and is extremely easy to gasp since there is an equivalent in almost every programming language out
+This is the last data structure we use in our program, and is extremely easy to grasp since there is an equivalent in almost every programming language out
 there: Hashes.
 Redis Hashes are basically like Ruby or Python hashes, a collection of fields associated with values: